-If you mostly wasn't a security camera for checking in on your home or pets in real time, we would suggest you either get a camera from Nest or look at the Amazon Cloud Cam.
+If you mostly wasn't a security camera for checking in on your home or pets in real time, we would suggest you either get a camera from Nest, from Ring, or look at the Amazon Cloud Cam.
 All of these cameras shared the top score of 8 out of 10 in this metric, and all offered superb real-time viewing experience.
 These cameras provided unmatched picture quality in our real-time viewing tests, and all had less than 5 seconds of lag time, so we were watching event almost right as they happened.

 The Logitech Circle 2 Wirelesswas just slightly behind the top performers in this metric, earning a 7 out of 10.
 It produced a nice and clear live stream in our testing with only some very occasional hiccups and moments of pixelation.
 We did knock the score a bit because it takes the Circle 2 about 45 seconds to wake up from its sleep mode.
 So if you haven't checked the live stream in a while, you'll probably have to wait 45 seconds after opening the app to actually see what's going on.